rockettheme/docs/Docs/wordpress/themes/chimera/INDEX.md

 ![Layout Manager](ft-2.jpg)

-The template makes uses of animated effects to add depth and character to content, without compromising on usability and professionalism.
+The theme makes uses of animated effects to add depth and character to content, without compromising on usability and professionalism.
 A series of introductory bounce and slide effects are built into Chimera, as triggered by scroll events.

 ## Dynamic Header